Irish National Tide Gauge Network

 Important information when viewing table of live data.

 Datum information and units: times are in UTC, water levels are in meters.
-All levels are reported relative to Ordinance Datum Malin Head, OSGM 15.
+All levels are reported relative to Ordnance Datum Malin Head, OSGM 15.

 Marine tide gauges are also reported to a "modified" LAT.
 Lowest Astronomical Tide (LAT) is defined as the lowest level that can occur due to the astronomical tide.
 River station data are reported to OD Malin Head.
 The "modified" LAT used here is defined as the minimum of (a) the lowest astronomical tide calculated using harmonic analysis and (b) the lowest value recorded at the gauge since it came into operation.
 Where the gauge source data is from OPW stations please refer to www.waterlevel.ie for metadata and archive download.